Ginjinha in Lisbon: 4 Authentic Places to Drink It

 Ginjinha-Espinheira

-It is also claimed that it was the first bar to sell Lojas Com Lojas Com História.
+It is also claimed to be the first bar to sell Lojas Com Lojas Com História.
 The bar is also known as Ginjinha Espinheira.
-You can enjoy a perfect drink here, but the place is always busy.
-A ginja shot costs €1.50.
+The place is always busy, so be prepared, but the queue moves fast.
+A ginja shot costs €1.50, last time I was there.

 Ginjinha Sem Rival